ocp-workshop-wf/bootcamp/module3/README.md

     oc new-app quay.io/practicalopenshift/hello-world --as-deployment-config
     ```

-  - Another way to Check the detatils for that DeploymentConfig and find the `label`:
+  - Another way to Check the details for that DeploymentConfig and find the `label`:

     ```bash
     oc describe dc/hello-world